thradams/cake/README.md

 Cake is a compiler front end written from scratch in C, designed from the C23 language specification.
 It allows you to translate newer versions of C, such as C23, to C99.
-Additionally, Cake provides a platform for experimenting with new features for the C language, including extensions like lambdas and defer and static  [ownership](ownership.html) checks.
+Additionally, Cake provides a platform for experimenting with new features for the C language, including extensions like lambdas, defer and static  [ownership](ownership.html) checks.

 # Web Playground